nwallenius/reduxdemo/README.md

-This app is called reduxdemo.
+This is React Redux exercise.
+The app is called reduxdemo.